Sher Mountain Killings Mystery: Music

-From the ending credit of the film, Art Phillips composed the music and a band called GANK played the music.
-The band Gank gets an extended workout in the film.
+Art Phillips composed the score for the film, which was performed by the band Gank.
 As it appears in SoundCloud, Kirke Godfrey, a member of the band, was not listed in the film lineup of the band while he was a main vocalist with Cameron Giles.
-Other than Art Phillip’s’ work, music ‘Voodoo” played and written by Allan Zavod was used in the film (Martin, 1990).
+Other than Art Phillips’ work, the song Voodoo, written and performed by Allan Zavod, was also used in the film (Martin, 1990).